mdickopp/linux-vm/README.md

 desktop environment configuration, discards unused disk blocks, and shuts down the virtual machine.

-Discarding usused disk blocks decreases the size of the virtual image file.
+Discarding unused disk blocks decreases the size of the virtual image file.
 It may take several minutes.